mmestre21/LinkedHospitalityMS-1/README.md

 ### **3. Structure**

-The structure idea is to reduce complexity and cognitive overload by creating a single-page website with a linear path containing all the information and features required by the ideal users.
+The structure idea is to reduce complexity and cognitive overload by creating a single-page website with a linear path containing all the ideal users' information and features.
 The navigation bar is located on the right and includes the links for all four sections of the page.
 The logo is on the left and brings the user back to the bottom of the page; this is an Industry standard that maintains familiarity and makes it easy to navigate when accessed for the first time.
 All the elements are discoverable and have content hinting by partially revealing parts of the following area just above the fold to encourage them to scroll down.
 I  have created the user flow strategically to encourage the user to keep scrolling down and unfolding information that will make them confident about the company and stimulate them to submit their details in the contact form.